plops/cl-cpp-generator2/README.md

 throughout c.lisp to represent both the string and the current operator.

-In the folder 't/' I started implementing tests for the paren* operator.
-I define an s-expression the expected C++ string and a Common Lisp function that results in the same value.
-For every test a C++ file is generated that verifies that the C++ code that has been generated from the s-expression gives the same result as the Common Lisp code.
-Now that I write about this I think it may be easier to compare code that uses the new `paren*` operator with code that uses `paren`.
-Then I don't have to write manual lisp code for every test.
+Testing for the paren* operator has begun in the 't/01_paren' directory.
+Here, I establish an s-expression, the expected C++ string, and a Common Lisp function that yields the same value.
+Each test generates a C++ file to confirm that the C++ code, derived from the s-expression, matches the result of the Common Lisp code.
+However, I believe it may be simpler to contrast code utilizing the new paren* operator with that using paren.
+This approach would eliminate the need for creating manual Lisp code for each test.

-If I have the choice I would rather place more parentheses than
-necessary: I prefer `(3+4)*(13/4)*((171+2)/5)` to `(3+4)*3/4*(171+2)/5`.

-What I find important is that monstrosities like this are dealt with:
-`(static_cast<int>(((1) & ((v) >> (1)))))`.
+As a general guideline, if given a choice, I lean towards over-employing parentheses.
+For instance, I prefer (3+4)*(13/4)*((171+2)/5) over (3+4)*13/4*(171+2)/5.

+However, it is crucial to properly handle complex cases such as (static_cast<int>(((1) & ((v) >> (1))))).

-Maybe I have to tell paren* if the operators are to the left or to the right or on both sides of the current element?
-This was chat gpt says about this:
+A lingering question is whether paren* needs to know if the operators are positioned to the left, right, or both sides of the current element.
+In response to this, ChatGPT-4 says:

     You generally only need to know the precedence of each operator to correctly order the operations, and you only need to know the associativity of an operator when dealing with multiple instances of the same operator.

-I think this is wrong.
-Here is a counter example:

-The lisp expression `(- (+ 3 4) (- 7 3))` will be the infix
+Despite this, I encountered a contradiction in the Lisp expression (- (+ 3 4) (- 7 3)), which translates to the infix expression 3+4-7-3 but
-expression`3+4-7-3` but it should be `3+4-(7-3)`
+should ideally be 3+4-(7-3).

-chatgpt4 says this:
+ChatGPT-4 provided this explanation:

     In this case, we have the subtraction operator -, which is left associative, being used twice.
 The right operand of the first subtraction is another subtraction.
 Even though the - operator is left associative, the right operand needs to be parenthesized to correctly represent the original expression.
 This is because the subtraction in the right operand should be evaluated before the first subtraction.

-I'm not sure what to make of this.
-I think it just changes the precedence table, so that - and + have a different precedence.
+Although this is insightful, I am uncertain of the implications.
+It may suggest the need to modify the precedence table, differentiating between the - and + operators.

 ## History